vegaprotocol/specs/specs/0026-auctions.md

 ```
 # Acceptance Criteria
 - [] As a user, I can configure a market through the market configuration to use auction mode
   - [] I can define an opening auction for a continuous trading market, and the duration of the call period.
+  - [] The duration of the auction period at market creation cannot be below the minimum auction period defined within the network
   - [] I can define a market to operate as Frequent Batch Auction, and the duration of the call period.
   - [] I can choose what algorithm is used to decided the pricing at the end of the auction period.
-- [] As the vega network, in auction mode, all orders are placed in the book but never uncross until the end of the auction period.
+- [] As the Vega network, in auction mode, all orders are placed in the book but never uncross until the end of the auction period.
 - [] As a user, I can place an order when the market is in auction mode, but it will not trade immediately.
 - [] As a user, I cannot place a Market order, or and order using FOK or IOC time in force.
 - [] As a user, I can get information about the trading mode of the market (through the market framework)
 - [] As a user, I can get real time information throught the API about a market in auction mode: indicative crossing price, indicative crossing volume.

-# Test cases
-Some plain text walkthroughs of some scenarios that would prove that the implementation correctly follows this specification.
+- [] As an API user, I can identify:
+  - If a market is temporarily in an auction period
+  - Why it is in that period (e.g. Auction at open, liquididty sourcing)
+  - What price mode that auction will use when the auction is over
+  - When the auction mode ends